We a good story

 Asks whether revenue generated by wind power can be put to community well-being rather than corporate profit.
 Through case studies of a North Dakota wind energy cooperative and an investor-owned wind farm in Illinois, Keith Taylor examines how regulatory and social forces are shaping this emerging energy sector.

-• - Masculinity and Rural Life
+• - Women, Country Life, and Early Rural Sociological Research

-by Olaf F. (Professor Emeritus Larson
+by Julie N. Zimmerman & Olaf F. Larson

 Join thousands of book lovers